Saudi supermarket chain Al Raya put up for sale - sources

 A separate Dubai-based source said the shareholders had received enquiries from interested parties in the last year which may have helped trigger their decision to sell.
 And he noted a lack of options for any would-be buyer looking for a situation where they would be able to take majority control.

-He referenced the likes of Panda, owned by Saudi Arabia's Savola Group 2050.SE, and Carrefour Middle East, operated by Dubai-based Majid Al Futtaim, as being out of reach.
+He referenced the likes of Panda, owned by Saudi Arabia's Savola Group, and Carrefour Middle East, operated by Dubai-based Majid Al Futtaim, as being out of reach.

 Al Raya had 30 stores across the kingdom, traditionally in the southern and western regions, before more were added in 2012, according to the supermarket's website.